 What is the PPC?

-The PPC provides a forum for representatives of Pinellas County’s 24 cities and towns, the unincorporated county, and the Pinellas County School Board to address countywide land use issues.
+The PPC provides a forum for representatives of Pinellas County’s 24 municipalities and the unincorporated county to address countywide land use issues.
 The thirteen members (some representing groups of communities) provide policy advice and recommendations to the Board of County Commissioners, who are authorized by the county charter to act as the Countywide Planning Authority (CPA).

 Although the PPC has existed in some form since 1965, it was reconstituted in its current form in 1988 by a special act of the State Legislature (Chapter 88-464, Laws of Florida), and approved by countywide referendum as an amendment to the Pinellas County Charter.
-Currently, the PPC board is in the process of unifying with the Pinellas County Metropolitan Planning Organization, as stipulated by Chapter 2012-245, Laws of Florida, which will take effect during 2014.
+In September 2014, the PPC board unified its membership with the Pinellas County Metropolitan Planning Organization, as stipulated by Chapter 2012-245, Laws of Florida.

 The PPC representatives are assisted by a professional staff, composed of the Executive Director and support personnel, which conducts research, provides technical assistance to smaller communities, and administers the Countywide Plan and Countywide Rules.
 PPC projects are also reviewed by the Planners Advisory Committee (PAC), a panel comprised of local government planning directors.